What is Garden Leave?

 A garden leave clause allows employers to protect their proprietary information, trade secrets, and confidential data.
 By placing an employee on garden leave, the company can prevent them from immediately moving to a competitor and potentially sharing sensitive information.

-If an employee is leaving to join a competitor, garden leave can prevent them from gaining an unfair advantage by using the knowledge they gained at their previous company to benefit their new employer.
+Suppose one of your employees is leaving to join a competitor.
+In that case, garden leave can prevent them from gaining an unfair advantage by using the knowledge they gained at your company to benefit their new employer.

 Garden leave provides employers with time to transition client relationships and maintain continuity in client interactions.
 This prevents employees from quickly taking clients with them to their new workplace.